 - 1. We will work on system strengthening that promotes better eye health services and better delivery mechanisms. - 2.
 The project is consistent with government policies and in fact, strengthens the implementation of national policies on eye health at district level. - 3.
-Working alongside local Organisations of People with Disabilities (OPDs) is important to better address barriers to inclusion in eye health services.
+Working alongside local OPDs is important to better address barriers to inclusion in eye health services.